My journey Eugene Wong CDir of Sirius Venture Capital

 Since 1998, I have been involved in investing in start ups and SMEs, bringing around 10 companies for listing in the UK, Singapore, Hong Kong and Australia, raising over US $300million.
 I have also been a non-executive directors for over 10 public listed companies since 2000 and also on numerous private company boards.

 My roles on boards demand the best of me and I was seeking the best training and professional qualifications for directors.
 I had the privilege of having a CDir with me on two of the boards I sit on and that has shown me the difference between the CDir and other NEDs.
 That inspired me to study and obtain my CDir.

 I am a fellow and graduate of the Australian Institute of Company Directors (AICD) and also trained with the USA National Association of Company Directors (NACD).
 However, I feel the apex of my directorship training and professional validation was when I qualified as a chartered director.
 As the process of becoming a CDir was both rigorous and demanding, it helped me reflect on what is required to be a good director, a chartered director, and to have my skills recognised internationally by fellow business leaders.

 My key learnings

-Since qualifying as a Chartered Director, there is a higher responsibility when I fulfill my role as a NED, as other directors look up to me for an example and standard for good corporate governance.
+Since qualifying as a chartered director, there is a higher responsibility when I fulfil my role as a NED, as other directors look up to me for an example and standard for good corporate governance.

 My biggest takeaway from the CDir programme is that to be a good director, you need to gain the right knowledge about the rules and regulations on boards and company laws.
 There are many areas where the decisions and actions of directors have to be guided by their character and morale standards, and having gone through the CDir training, where we debate case studies and also put up our three background cases for interviews, it makes me more aware of the extra standards I need to reach and uphold.